JetBlue: Frequent-flyer program

 JetBlue's frequent-flyer program is called TrueBlue.
 Under the original TrueBlue program, flights were worth two, four, or six points based on distance of the flights, and double points were awarded for flights booked online.

 In September 2009, JetBlue made changes to its TrueBlue program.
 In the new program, members receive three points for every dollar spent toward a flight, excluding taxes and fees, plus an additional three points for every dollar spent on a flight if booked online directly on the JetBlue.com website.
 Additional points are awarded if the member uses the Barclay's issued JetBlue Mastercard credit card to purchase the flight.
 The price of flights in points depend on the fare of the flight in U.S. dollars.
 The new program launched on November 9, 2009.

 In June 2013, JetBlue announced that TrueBlue points will never expire for any reason.

 In May 2023, JetBlue overhauled its TrueBlue Loyalty Program with enhancing its top tier status Mosaic with a 4-tier status and pick your own perks offers.

 Lounges

-In September 2024, JetBlue announced the upcoming opening of two lounges.
-The first lounge will be located in John F. Kennedy International Airport, set to open at the end of 2025.
-The second lounge will open in Boston Logan International Airport, at a date not yet disclosed.
+In September 2024, JetBlue announced the upcoming opening of two BlueHouse-branded lounges.